Military Sexual Assault Claims

 Unfortunately there is no systematic information gathering about the number of allegations of sexual assault in the UK military.
 This needs to remedied, especially as the US and Australian military are getting increasing reports of sexual assault.

 At the moment, we do not know if the UK military’s experience is the same.
 Liberty, the human rights group, is campaigning for a fair and independent military justice system, which will help remedy some of these problems.

-If you have been a victim of sexual assault in the military, then please contact our highly experienced team of military claims experts for confidential advice about bring a claim for compensation.
+If you have been a victim of sexual assault in the military, then please contact our highly experienced team of military claims experts for confidential advice about bringing a claim for compensation.